effiemanyos/milestone-project-one/README.md

 ### **Assumptions | What Are These Users Looking For?**

-Consulting, Training, Strategy, Management, Guidance, Clarity, Structure, Mentoring, Speaking, Knowledge, Collaboration, Partnership, Free Resources, Networking, Development, Empowerment, Confidence
+Consulting, Training, Strategy, Management, Guidance, Clarity, Structure, Mentoring, Speaking, Knowledge, Collaboration, Partnership, Free Resources, Networking, Development, Empowerment, Confidence.

-This list sums up to → **GROW** or **LAUNCH** their businesses and **GROW** professionally.
-These are just assumptions that still need to be validated.
+This list sums up to **GROW** or **LAUNCH** their businesses and **GROW** professionally.
+These are just assumptions that still need to be validated once we launch the MVP.

 ### **Site Owner's Goals | Business Goals**
 - Build my personal branding